 - Flexibility – Using schema-on-read, a data lake adopts.
 It is better suited for businesses that are innovative and experience rapid company change and expansion.

 - Manageability – The capabilities for comprehensive data management are provided by a data lake.
-A data lake stores are both processed and unprocessed data, at a minimum.
+A data lake stores both processed and unprocessed data, at a minimum.
 The data that is saved is always growing and changing.
 Strong data management capabilities, including knowledge of data sources, relationships, formats, and schemas, are required for this.
 A database and related tables, columns, and fields are included in a data schema.

 Advantages of Data Lake